CONTACT: Kenneth A. Brown, OSBA, (800) 282-6556 or (614) 487-4426; email@example.com

 Columbus, OHIO (Sept.
-12, 2013) – Judge Robert M. Duncan and Judge Thomas Nurre were honored today as recipients of the Thomas J. Moyer Award for Judicial Excellence at the Ohio Judicial Conference Annual Meeting in Columbus.
-Ohio State Bar Association (OSBA) President Jonathan Hollingsworth presented the awards.
+15, 2016) – Judge Linda Tucci Teodosio was honored today as the recipient of the 2016 Thomas J. Moyer Award for Judicial Excellence at the Ohio Judicial Conference Annual Meeting in Columbus.
+Ohio State Bar Association (OSBA) President Ronald S. Kopp presented the award.